hindu-comm/weblogs/manasataramgini/2007/02/2007-02-19_babylon-and-india-mesopotamian-hymns.md

 Eternally just in the heavens are you,
 Of correct judgment towards all the world are you.
 You know what is right, you know what is wrong.
-O Shamash\!
+O Shamash!
 Righteousness had lifted up its neck;
-O Shamash\!
+O Shamash!
 Wrong like a has been cut;
-O Shamash\!
+O Shamash!
 The support of gods Anu and Bal are you;
-O Shamash\! the supreme judge of heaven and earth are you.
+O Shamash! the supreme judge of heaven and earth are you.

 Tablet, giving the hymn recited in the sunrise ritual:
-O Shamash\! out of the horizon of heaven you issue forth,
+O Shamash! out of the horizon of heaven you issue forth,
 The lock of the bright heavens you open,
 The door of heaven you do open.
-O Shamash \! over the world do you raise your head.
+O Shamash ! over the world do you raise your head.
-O Shamash \! with the glory of heaven you cover the world\!
+O Shamash ! with the glory of heaven you cover the world!

 Two tablets give ritual incantations used in “counter-abhichara-type” rites.
 The first deploys an incantation to the fire-god Nusku to quell